 We frequently offer clinical trials that are specific to survivorship and supportive care.
 Visit our Clinical Trials page to learn more.

-The Lurie Screening Initiative allows patients to complete brief online assessments of their fatigue, pain, physical function, depression, anxiety and psychosocial needs.
-Patient results immediately populate in their electronic health records.
-Providers are notified when severe symptoms appear, so they can make any necessary referrals and care decisions in real time.
-In addition to promoting high-quality cancer care, the Lurie Screening Initiative is allowing investigators to study how regular symptom assessments and systematic follow-up impact patient care and health outcomes.
+Routine monitoring of patients’ symptoms and concerns using self-reported questionnaires can improve symptom management, quality of life, satisfaction with their care experience, and in some cases, even survival.
+Patients are encouraged to complete a brief online Symptom and Needs Assessment of their fatigue, pain, physical function, depression, anxiety and psychosocial needs.
+Results are immediately available in their electronic health records, and providers are notified so they can make any necessary referrals and /or care decisions in real time.
+In addition to promoting high-quality cancer care, the Lurie Cancer Center Screening Initiative is allowing investigators to study how regular symptom assessments and systematic follow-up impact patient care and health outcomes across Northwestern Medicine.

 Survivorship Care Planning Initiative

 Patients who have completed primary cancer treatment receive Survivorship Care Plans with individualized information to promote optimal continuity of care and health outcomes.
-Investigators in the Survivorship Care Planning Institute use these plans to study their clinical impact on patient-reported outcomes.
+Investigators use these plans to study their clinical impact on patient-reported outcomes.